gargpriyank/ibmcloud-iac-examples/README.md

-# This repository covers some IaC examples to provision IBM cloud infrastructure.
+# This repository contains some IaC examples to provision IBM cloud infrastructure.